teexone/teexone/README.md

 1. **Malevich**: Developed a number of Python packages for interacting with a platform for building AI-driven products.
 [Link](https://github.com/MalevichAI/)

-2. **See-and-Tell**: Designed and developen a service that helps visually impaired people experience visual content by embedding audial descriptions.
+2. **See-and-Tell**: Designed and developed a service that helps visually impaired people experience visual content by embedding audial descriptions.
 [Link](https://github.com/teexone/see-and-tell)

 3. **xRoad**: Contributed to a traffic supervision system by training and deploying an object detection model and incorporating an occlusion-aware tracking system.